Deviance (sociology): Labeling theory

 Deviance is not a quality of the act the person commits, but rather a consequence of the application by others of rules and sanctions to an "offender".
 The deviant is one to whom the label has successfully been applied; deviant behavior is behavior that people so label.

 In other words, "behavior only becomes deviant or criminal if defined and interfered as such by specific people in [a] specific situation."
-It is important to note the salient fact that society is not always correct in its labeling, often falsely identifying and misrepresenting people as deviants, or attributing to them characteristics which they do not have.
+Society is not always correct in its labeling, often falsely identifying and misrepresenting people as deviants, or attributing to them characteristics which they do not have.
 In legal terms, people are often wrongly accused, yet many of them must live with the ensuant stigma (or conviction) for the rest of their lives.

 On a similar note, society often employs double standards, with some sectors of society enjoying favoritism.
 Certain behaviors in one group are seen to be perfectly acceptable, or can be easily overlooked, but in another are seen, by the same audiences, as abominable.

 The medicalization of deviance, the transformation of moral and legal deviance into a medical condition, is an important shift that has transformed the way society views deviance.
 The labelling theory helps to explain this shift, as behavior that used to be judged morally are now being transformed into an objective clinical diagnosis.
 For example, people with drug addictions are considered "sick" instead of "bad."